treee111/wahooMapsCreator/.github/CONTRIBUTING.md

 There is one python coding base for both Windows and for macOS.
 Differences between the different OS are the used programs.
 The folders in the repo have the following purposes:
-- common_download - all downloaded files are saved and extracted here
-- common_python - custom python files
+- wahoo_mc - custom python files
-- common_resources - config, json files
+- wahoo_mc/resources - config, json files
+- wahoo_mc/tooling_win - programs, scripts for Windows
-- tooling - programs, scripts used by Windows and macOS
+- tooling - programs, scripts used by Windows and macOS to test and check the generated mapos
-- tooling_win - programs, scripts for Windows

 ## Anaconda environment
 - /conda_env/gdal-user.yml is for creating Anaconda environment for users